 Common fire-related workplace injuries

 There are many types of injuries that may occur in the event of a fire or explosion.
 Employees might suffer severe burns that lead to permanent scarring.
 They might lose a limb.
-Inhaling toxic fumes or smoke causes respiratory damage that may lead to long-term lung disease.
+Inhaling toxic fumes or smoke causes respiratory damage that may lead to long-term lung disease, like popcorn lung.
 Debris from an explosion may cause severe injuries to the face and head.
 Employees might also suffer a traumatic brain injury, internal hemorrhage, or perforated organs.

 Oil and gas facilities are responsible for the extraction, refining and distribution of many combustible products.
 Many of the processes involved in the industry present dangers to employees.
 Explosions or fires also often happen in chemical plants, construction sites, manufacturing facilities, and warehouses.